davidwrede/chef-web-docs-1/includes_ctl_chef_server/includes_ctl_chef_server_install_features_download.rst

    * - Feature
      - Command
-   * - |chef manage_title|
+   * - Chef Manage
-     - Use |chef manage| to manage data bags, attributes, run-lists, roles, environments, and cookbooks from a web user interface.
+     - Use Chef management console to manage data bags, attributes, run-lists, roles, environments, and cookbooks from a web user interface.

-       On the |chef server|, run:
+       On the Chef server, run:

        .. code-block:: bash